 One of the biggest reasons for failing a road test, other than the inability to perform a single necessary skill – such as parallel parking – is having too many little mistakes that add up to a fail.
 If you just scrape by in every category but do not earn full marks then at the end of the test when everything is tallied up, you may not have enough marks to get your licence.
 Do a bit of research and find out what will be on the test and talk to friends to get a better understanding of what you will be doing.
 Make sure you practice these things and try to keep calm on the day of.
 Too many nerves will result in tiny mistakes that can add up.

 When you’re about to take a road test, the most important thing to do is remain calm.
 It can be stressful, but just remember that you are allowed to retake the test if you don’t pass on your first try.
-The team at Fanshawe Driving School can help you pass on your first try though, with in-car classes that will instill confidence and help you practice the tricky things that cause many people to fail their driving test.
+The driving instructor at Fanshawe Driving School can help you pass on your first try though, with in-car classes that will instill confidence and help you practice the tricky things that cause many people to fail their driving test.
 Call us today, and pass your test on the first try!